The Role of Genetic Testing in Cancer

 - Triple negative [ER(-) PR (-) HER2/neu (-)] breast cancer ≤ 60 years old

-- Two breast cancer primaries in a single individual (at the same time, or
+- Two breast cancer primaries in a single individual (at the same time, or at different times)

 - Ovarian/fallopian tube cancer